Oluwafayokemi/pangea-excercise/README.md

 ### Set up Guide
 - cd into the newly cloned folder
 - Go into the project directory:
+- create a .env file by running `touch .env` in the project directory
+- copy the details in .env.example to the .env file
 - on your terminal run

 ```